Sand cast aluminum housing with CNC machined datum faces bores sealing surfaces and inspection features for OEM metal parts

 When Sand Casting Is Not the Right Process

-Sand Casting Materials We Support
+Sand Casting Materials for OEM Metal Parts

 Aluminum Alloy Castings